 Discuss the historical and theoretical development in the resilience field with relevance to education and child studies.
 Have knowledge of hallmark studies and cases of resilience after trauma.

-Discuss the contemporary theoretical frameworks for the study of resilience
+Discuss contemporary theoretical frameworks, such as Developmental Systems Theory, for the study of resilience

-Discuss the neurobiological mechanisms that aid resilience after stress, keeping in mind the differential mechanisms that aid resilience to acute vs chronic stress, or resilience in adolescence and childhood.
+Discuss the neurobiological mechanisms that aid resilience to early life violence, keeping in mind the differential mechanisms that aid resilience to acute vs chronic stress, or resilience in adolescence vs. childhood.

-Discuss the importance of taking a complexity perspective in mechanisms of resilience.
+Discuss the implications of a complexity perspective in mechanisms of resilience.

-Discuss the important influences that facilitate resilience from a historical/cultural/societal/global perspective, and what is needed to shape resilient societies.
+Discuss the important influences that facilitate resilience from a historical/cultural/societal perspective, and what is needed to shape resilient societies.